alexandreleroux/Seaboard/contribute.md

 6. Add a short commit message and a description of the changes you made
 7. Click Commit changes

 Why contribute?
-May other Seaboard players will benefit from your insights.
+Many other Seaboard players will benefit from your insights.
+Thanks for considering to contribute! :-) -- Alex / Satri